Norman Gardens, Queensland: Education

 St Anthony's Catholic Primary School is a private primary (Prep-6) school at 390b Feez Street.

 Lighthouse Christian School is a private primary and secondary (Prep-12) school for boys and girls at 480 Norman Road.
 In 2018, the school had an enrolment of 238 students with 20 teachers (18 full-time equivalent) and 21 non-teaching staff (15 full-time equivalent).

 Emmaus College is a Catholic secondary school for boys and girls in Rockhampton.
 It has its Years 7-9 campus at 362 Yaamba Road.
 Its Years 7-9 campus is in Norman Gardens.
 In 2018, the school had an enrolment of 1,274 students with 102 teachers (95 full-time equivalent) and 69 non-teaching staff (54 full-time equivalent).

+There are no government schools in Norman Gardens.
+The nearest government primary schools are Glenmore State School in neighbouring Kawana to the west, Frenchville State School in neighbouring Frenchville to the south-east, and Parkhurst State School in neighbouring Parkhurst to the north.
+The nearest government secondary school is Glenmore State High School in neighbouring Kawana to the west and North Rockhampton State High School in neighbouring Frenchville to the south-east.

 Central Queensland University has its Rockhampton North Campus in the suburb.

 Facilities

 North Rockhampton Cemetery is at 350-360 Yaamba Road in the south of the suburb.

 A new park featuring a playground and ninja-themed obstacle course officially opened in Springfield Drive at Norman Gardens in July 2025.
 In September 2025, the park was officially named John Broad Park, as a posthumous tribute to community leader, AFL Queensland Hall of Fame inductee and former Rockhampton City Council councillor John Broad who died in 2016.